Vineyard

-A vineyard (/ˈvɪnjərd/ VIN-yərd, /UKalsoˈvɪnjɑːrd/ VIN-yard) is a plantation of grape-bearing vines.
+A vineyard (/ˈvɪn.jərd/ VIN-yərd, /UKalsoˈvɪn.jɑːrd/ VIN-yard) is a plantation of grape-bearing vines.
 Many vineyards exist for winemaking; others for the production of raisins, table grapes, and non-alcoholic grape juice.
 The science, practice and study of vineyard production is known as viticulture.
 Vineyards are often characterised by their terroir, a French term loosely translating as "a sense of place" that refers to the specific geographical and geological characteristics of grapevine plantations, which may be imparted to the wine itself.

 History

 The earliest evidence of wine production dates from between 6000 and 5000 BC.
 Wine making technology improved considerably with the ancient Greeks, but it was not until the end of the Roman Empire that cultivation techniques as we know them were common throughout Europe.

 In medieval Europe the Catholic Church was a staunch supporter of wine, which was necessary for the celebration of the Mass.
 During the lengthy instability of the Middle Ages, the monasteries maintained and developed viticultural practices, having the resources, security, stability and interest in improving the quality of their vines.
 They owned and tended the best vineyards in Europe, and vinum theologium was considered superior to all others.

 European vineyards were planted with a wide variety of the Vitis vinifera grape.
 In the late 19th century, the entire species was nearly destroyed in an event known as the Great French Wine Blight, in which the grape pest phylloxera, an insect related to aphids, was accidentally introduced to Europe from North America.
 Native American grapevines include varieties of Vitis labrusca, which is resistant to the insect.
 Vitis vinifera varieties were saved by being grafted onto rootstocks of Native American varieties, although there is still no remedy for phylloxera, which remains a danger to any vineyard not planted with grafted rootstock.

 Vineyard at an altitude of 1300 metres in Cerdanya, France.